Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Limits to Arbitrage

-More intuitive representations of the arbitrage bound can be derived by assuming that the arbitrageur is equipped with absolute or relative risk aversion.
-In particular, we follow \cite{Schneider.2015} in ignoring the impact of higher order moments above the fourth degree of the Taylor representation in Equation~\eqref{definition:ce_root} and assume that the price process has a drift of $\mu_t^s$ of zero.
-These two additional assumptions yield an analytically tractable formulation of the arbitrage bound.
-The following lemma gives the analytical closed-form expression for $d_t^s$ under the assumption of a power utility function. \begin{lemma} If, in addition to Assumptions \ref{assumption:price_process_general} and \ref{assumption:latency_general}, the arbitrageur has an isoelastic utility function $U_\gamma(r) := \frac{\left(1+r\right)^{1-\gamma}}{1-\gamma}$ with risk aversion parameter $\gamma > 1$, the arbitrage bound for $\mu_t^s = 0$ is given by
+Definition~\ref{def:ce_root} is a generalization of the arbitrage bounds derived in Equation~\eqref{eq:simple_arbitrage_bounds}.
+Below we follow \cite{Schneider.2015} and ignore the impact of higher order moments above the fourth degree of the Taylor representation in Equation~\eqref{definition:ce_root}.
+Under the additional assumption of a power utility function, Lemma~\ref{lemma:optimal_strategy_iso} provides an analytical closed-form expression for $d_t^s$. \begin{lemma} If, in addition to Assumptions \ref{assumption:price_process_general} and \ref{assumption:latency_general}, the arbitrageur has an isoelastic utility function $U_\gamma(r) := \frac{\left(1+r\right)^{1-\gamma}}{1-\gamma}$ with risk aversion coefficient $\gamma > 1$, the arbitrage bound for $\mu_t^s = 0$ is given by

-\end{lemma} \begin{proof} See Appendix~\ref{sec:appendix_proofs}. \end{proof} Hence, $d_t^s$ positively depends on $(i)$ the arbitrageur's risk aversion,~$\gamma$, $(ii)$ the local volatility on the sell-side market, $\sigma^s_t$, $(iii)$ the (conditionally) expected waiting time until settlement, $\mathbb{E}_t\left(\tau\right)$, and $(iv)$ the conditional variance of the waiting time, $\mathbb{V}_t\left(\tau\right)$.
-We show in Appendix~\ref{sec:appendix_crra} that the special case of an exponential utility function with constant \emph{absolute} risk aversion $\gamma$ yields a similarly tractable expression.
+\end{lemma} \begin{proof} All proofs are provided in Appendix~\ref{sec:appendix_proofs}. \end{proof} Hence, $d_t^s$ positively depends on (i) the arbitrageur's risk aversion,~$\gamma$, (ii) the volatility on the high-price exchange, $\sigma^s_t$, (iii) the conditional expected waiting time until settlement, $\mathbb{E}_t\left(\tau\right)$, and $(iv)$ the conditional variance of the waiting time, $\mathbb{V}_t\left(\tau\right)$.